Easy German reading doesn’t have to be simple or soft.

-Reading Kindergeschichten can help you organically pick up things such as German word order, punctuation (Zeichensetzung), noun genders (masculine, feminine and neutral), noun cases (nominative, accusative, dative and genitive), Präpositionen, and so much more!
+Reading Kindergeschichten can help you organically pick up things such as German word order, Zeichensetzung (punctuation), noun genders (masculine, feminine and neutral), noun cases (nominative, accusative, dative and genitive) and so much more!

 Through this immersive technique, you’ll be able to learn how German grammar works in practice—rather than reading about a rule and seeing just one example in a textbook—and you’ll have fun while following the story arc.

-See verbs in their Präteritum (simple past) forms
+You’ll see verbs in their Präteritum (simple past) forms.

 In English, the verb forms you use for writing are the same you use for speaking.
-In German, however, the verb forms you use for writing are in “simple past” tense (das Präteritum) and the verb forms you use for speaking are in “present perfect” tense (das Perfekt).
+In German, however, as you learn German reading, you’ll notice that the verb forms are in das Präteritum (the simple past tense) whereas the verb forms you use for speaking are in das Perfekt (the present perfect).